plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ## Before we begin: Why learn GLSL?

-There is an extensive collection of creative coding and audio/visual software that one can learn to create art (Visualist/DJ lime68k has listed 57 on their [vjing tools and resources list](https://l68k.com/things/vjing){:target="_blank"} ).
+There is an extensive collection of creative coding and audio/visual software available for learning how to create video art.
+Visualist/DJ Lime68k has listed over 55 on their [vjing tools and resources list](https://l68k.com/things/vjing){:target="_blank"}, and art mathematician Andrei Jay has a similar [resource list](https://andreijaycreativecoding.com/Resources){:target="_blank"} (_these are both amazing resources_).
+There are also hardware video synths.

-**DO NOT try to learn all of them at once.** It is important to balance your exploration with your application, balance learning new tools with practicing and using those skills.
+**Do not try to learn everything all at once.** It is important to balance exploration with application, balancing the learning of new tools with the practice and use of those skills.
 Time is our enemy, so we must be selective.

 Here are the top outcomes I think you can achieve by learning GLSL as a tool:

-1. Create simple, light-weight, and customized visual OpenGL generators for web browsers, parallel processing, or low-performance devices such as a Raspberry Pi.
+1. Create simple, light-weight, and customized visual OpenGL generators for web browsers, parallel processing, or low-performance devices such as a Raspberry Pi [^footnote].
 2. Edit customized visual generators in real-time in a higher-level visual software such as TouchDesigner, Max/MSP, or Hydra.
 3. Create and use effects that do not exist yet in higher-level visual software, with the power of weird math.

 ## Why use this tutorial?

 Better tutorials exist.
 Below are three GLSL resources that helped me learn and inspired this tutorial.
-They cover the fundamentals deeply.
-This tutorial, however, is an applied example of how those fundamentals can come together to create a visual composition, step by step.
+They cover the fundamentals in depth.
+This tutorial, however, serves as a practical example of how those fundamentals can come together to create a visual composition, step by step.

 1. **[The Book of Shaders](https://thebookofshaders.com/00/){:target="_blank"} by Patricio Gonzalez Vivo & Jen Lowe.**\
-If this is your first time seeing GLSL code, sections 00 to 03 will help answer: What is 'GLSL' and 'Fragment Shaders' and what is the code syntax.
+If this is your first time seeing GLSL code, sections 00 to 03 will help answer: What is 'GLSL' and 'Fragment Shaders', and what is the code syntax.
 Sections 04-on have thoughtful visual explanations of common functions used to draw in GLSL.

 2. **Inigo Quilez's [video](https://iquilezles.org/live/){:target="_blank"} and [written](https://iquilezles.org/articles/){:target="_blank"} computer graphics tutorials.**\
 Inigo has many wonderful resources on 2D/3D GLSL rendering and elegant math code.
 A few of my favorites include: [Learn to Paint with Mathematics](https://www.youtube.com/watch?v=0ifChJ0nJfM){:target="_blank"}, [Coding the main bulb of the Mandelbrot set](https://iquilezles.org/articles/mset1bulb/){:target="_blank"}, and [coding wavelet image compression](https://iquilezles.org/articles/wavelet/){:target="_blank"} (aka, part of .JPG compression)

-3. **'Shadertoy – unofficial' tutorial [blog posts](https://shadertoyunofficial.wordpress.com/){:target="_blank"}.**\
+3. **'Shadertoy – unofficial' tutorial [blog posts](https://shadertoyunofficial.wordpress.com/2018/04/16/readings-shaders-maths-3d/){:target="_blank"}.**\
 Provides guidance to the quirks of Shadertoy as a compiler, as well as [tips and tricks](https://shadertoyunofficial.wordpress.com/2016/07/21/usual-tricks-in-shadertoyglsl/){:target="_blank"}.

-## Goals for this GLSL code:
+## Goals for this GLSL code.

-Before writing any code, I recommend listing your visual and code goals.
-This helps keep your exploration intentional and define an end point.
+Before writing any code, I recommend outlining your visual and code goals.
+This helped to keep my exploration intentional and defined an end point.

 1. Create a hypnotizing spiral pattern.
 2. Use frame buffer feedback delay.
-3. Make the pattern colorful and nice to look at (eye candy).
+3. Make the pattern colorful and nice (eye candy).
 4. Code runs in real time (< 17 ms, or > 60 FPS).

-## The Example: A Melting Interactive Spiral
+## The Example: A Melting Interactive Spiral.

 The end result is shown below, running in Shadertoy.
-However, I recommend using "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by [Shawn Lawson](https://www.shawnlawson.com/bio/){:target="_blank"} for learning and experimenting, as it live-compiles and has some small quality-of-life functions.
+However, I recommend using "[The Force](https://shawnlawson.github.io/The_Force/){:target="_blank"}" GLSL compiler by [Shawn Lawson](https://www.shawnlawson.com/bio/){:target="_blank"} for learning and experimenting, as it live-compiles and has some small quality-of-life functions [^fn-nth-2].
 I encourage you to follow along and copy the codes into The Force so you can experiment along the way.

-(*Also: shout out to [Char Stiles](https://charstiles.com/){:target="_blank"} for introducing me to The Force during her GLSL workshop at The Frank-Ratchye STUDIO for Creative Inquiry at CMU.
-She was an inspiration for making this tutorial.
-Check out [her work](https://www.youtube.com/watch?v=6QyzGgq64MM){:target="_blank"}!*)

-I have include some mouse interactivity in this shader.
+I have included some mouse interactivity in this shader.
 Click and drag on the screen!

 <iframe width="800" height="450" frameborder="0" src="https://www.shadertoy.com/embed/W3s3z8?gui=true&t=10&paused=false&muted=true" allowfullscreen></iframe>

-## Step-by-step Walkthrough (Active Draft):
+## Step-by-step Walkthrough:

-*NOTE: I am actively finalizing this documentation.
-Please check back in early June 2025 for the complete version!*

 ### 1) Create a blank screen.